 Here we go again: another mass shooting, this time on California soil.
 California being a state with some of the toughest gun laws.
 The shooter is another young man.
 The victims are most likely strangers of the shooter.
 And we have another recurring thread that pops up in these mass shootings: mental illness.
 It was … Continue reading Individual Responsibility and the Tools of Havoc

 Check out my guest post on the blog, New Modern Republicans.
-I think you might appreciate some of my insights–after several glasses of wine, of course.
+I think you might appreciate some of my insights--after several glasses of wine, of course.
 You can find the link to the post here: Introducing our Distinguished D.C.
 Guest Blogger-Jacqueline Coleman.
 If you have any comments, please feel free to leave them here, or … Continue reading History & Wine’s “Guest Appearance” on NMR

 I’m writing in response to Word Press’ Daily Post Writing Challenge about “The State of the State.”
 The question was posted today, March 25th, “Where do you draw the line between a reasonable government attempt to maintain stability or solve a problem and an unnecessary infringement on your decisions?”
 Interesting question; this is right up my alley.
 NYC … Continue reading Drawing the Line on Government Intervention